zeexas/website/README.md

-# website

-## This website is a basic project for my portfolio
+### This website is a basic project for my portfolio

-### All info about my projects and this website you can find on my website https://lee-website.netlify.app
+### All info about my projects and this website you can find here https://lee-website.netlify.app